-For complex frontal and lateral margins morphology cases, we applied RGIK's conservative approach specifically for "exaggerated" fronts and lateral margins (RGIK, 2023), where the landform boundary was drawn along collapse features or 200 the farthest ridge, limiting extension to 50 m beyond discernible boundaries.
+175 For complex frontal and lateral margins morphology cases, we applied RGIK's conservative approach specifically for "exaggerated" fronts and lateral margins (RGIK, 2023)., where the landform boundary was drawn along collapse features or the farthest ridge, limiting extension to 50 m beyond discernible boundaries.
 For "truncated" fronts, we draw the contour maintaining an almost constant distance from the restricted contour or as a continuation of the visible extended side margins to avoid overestimation.

-Figure 2 illustrates our mapping approach for both straightforward and challenging cases.
-Panel 2a shows a classical rock 205 glacier with well-defined margins and typical morphology, while Panel 2b presents a complex case where mapping uncertainties required careful interpretation.
-In challenging situations like Figure 2b, where frontal morphology was ambiguous due to bedrock ledges or lateral margins crossed morphological flow lines, we acknowledged the mapping difficulty and applied conservative delineation based on visible geomorphological evidence.
+Fig. 2 illustrates our mapping approach for both straightforward and challenging cases.
+Panel 2a 180 shows a classical rock glacier with well-defined margins and typical morphology, while Fig. 2b presents a complex case where mapping uncertainties required careful interpretation.
+In challenging situations, where frontal morphology was ambiguous due to bedrock ledges or lateral margins crossed morphological flow lines, we acknowledged the mapping difficulty and applied conservative delineation based on visible geomorphological evidence.
+After delineation, the date and source of the imagery used for each polygon was recorded, to document the temporal coverage of the inventory.
+Table 2 includes an "Imagery 185 Date/Source" attribute for each entry.